bb-drummer/php2plesk/README.md

    build new set of php binaries from (downloaded) sources and install addional PHP(-fast-cgi) version to PLESK 11.5+ environment on Ubuntu 10+ or similar...

+   yet, for php7 none of the extensions is available, since only stable versions are accepted

 ### OPTIONS: